MIDFIELDR/midfieldr/docs/reference/add_term_cluster.md

   Character.
 Term of a student's first baccalaureate, encoded `YYYYT` — or NA if no degree recorded.

-- `term_status`:
+- `term_cluster`:

   Character.
-Possible values are "pre-bacc", "first-degree", and "post-first-degree".
+Possible values are "pre-degree", "first-degree", and "post-first-degree".

 An attempt is made to return data frames of the same class as the input,